TheTaylorLee/TheTaylorLee/README.md

 ### AdminToolbox
-The [Admintoolbox](https://github.com/TheTaylorLee/AdminToolbox) repository is a collection of modules for my publicly shared functions and tools.
+The [Admintoolbox](https://github.com/TheTaylorLee/AdminToolbox) repository is a collection of PowerShell modules for my publicly shared functions and tools.
 The following modules are included.

 - [x] ActiveDirectory
 - [x] EndpointManagement